Thomasville as told by Stella the Golden Retriever

 Find your home-away-from-home in a small town – with big-city sophistication – by making a reservation at our Baymont by Wyndham Thomasville hotel.
 Easily accessible from U.S. Highway 19, you'll find a charming downtown with cobblestone streets, historical homes and grand oak-lined neighborhoods just a few miles away.

-Pup guidelines: Two pets up to 25 pounds are allowed for a non-refundable charge of $20 plus tax per pet per night and a $100 refundable deposit.
+Pup guidelines: Two pets up to 25 pounds are allowed for a non-refundable charge of $20 plus tax per pet per night plus tax.

 Quality Inn & Suites and Conference Center